|Monday, January 7,

 Photographic or photo static reproductions must show work in the visual arts or design that has been executed by the applicant.
 The work should include examples of freehand drawings, and three-dimensional work executed by the applicant.
 The committee place emphasis on drawing skills.
 Those applying for advanced placement or for a second professional degree are expected to submit examples of work demonstrating their ability to pursue study at an advanced level

 Applicants without backgrounds in landscape architecture are not expected to show landscape architectural skills but rather creative, artistic or perceptive skills through drawing, painting, or three-dimensional explorations (models).
 A portfolio helps the reviewers associate your desire to enter graduate landscape architecture school with your potential to perform successfully in a studio based design curriculum.
-Photographs of landscapes (including travel photographs) as examples of creative work are not acceptable except from studio arts applicants with a major in photography.

 Applicants with backgrounds in landscape architecture, architecture, or environmental design are expected to present a high quality portfolio showing well-developed graphic skills and a well-developed sense of design, space, form and volume.
 Photographs of models help and should be used when possible.
 Show at least three steps of design development in a specific project and your progression/thought process.
 The committee assumes your portfolio and its format represent your best abilities in design.